RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Package overview

-\begin{remark} \cite{Revay++2021b} makes special mention of ``acyclic'' RENs, which have a lower-triangular $D_{11}$ matrix.
-These are significantly more efficient to evaluate and train than a REN with dense $D_{11}$ matrix, and the performance is similar across a range of problems.
-All RENs in the current implementation of \verb|RobustNeuralNetworks.jl| are therefore acyclic RENs. \end{remark}
+\begin{remark} \cite{Revay++2023} makes special mention of ``acyclic'' RENs, which have a lower-triangular $D_{11}$ matrix.
+Acyclic RENs are significantly more efficient to evaluate than RENs with a dense $D_{11}$ matrix, and performance is typically similar across a range of problems.
+All RENs in \verb|RobustNeuralNetworks.jl| are acyclic RENs.
+All LBDNs are acyclic by definition (see \cite[Eqn.~4]{Wang+Manchester2023}). \end{remark}